 1 A Lack of Training

 A quality commercial cleaning company should have well-trained, professional employees.
-A lack of training means that your office or commercial space is likely not being properly cleaned and cared for and can have adverse consequences for you, your staff, and your clients – not to mention your business’ bottom-line.
-Knowledge of proper cleaning techniques, the use of appropriate chemicals, and the safe operation of equipment are essential to ensuring a thorough and efficient cleaning.
+A lack of training means that your office or commercial space is likely not being properly cleaned and cared for.
+This can have adverse consequences for you, your staff, and your clients – not to mention your business’s bottom line.
+Knowledge of proper cleaning techniques, the use of appropriate chemicals, and the safe operation of equipment are essential to efficient cleaning.

 2 Poor Quality Control

-Training and professionalism are not a set and forget type of thing – they require oversite.
-Employees in any business need to remain engaged with the service they provide and need to understand that their performance is constantly being evaluated.
-Team leaders and managers need to follow-up with random inspections, ongoing training, and performance reviews.
+Training and professionalism are not a set-and-forget type of thing – they require oversite.
+Employees need to remain engaged with the service they provide and to understand that their performance is constantly being evaluated.
+Team leaders and managers need to follow up with random inspections, ongoing training, and performance reviews.
 This helps ensure that your commercial cleaning staff remains focused on the work they perform.
 As a business owner, you expect reliable and consistent service from your janitorial services company.
 Your janitorial services company should expect the same from their staff.

 3 Poor Communications